pnkskff/Cloon-Talk/README.md

   1. Cloon Talk Site: https://cloontalk.netlify.app/

-  2. This is an App to pull Random Jokes from a Joke API, app then displays:
+  2. This is an App to pull random jokes from a Joke API, app then displays:

      a.
-A Random Suitable for Work (SFW) Joke.
+A random Suitable for Work (SFW) Joke.

 II.
 NOTES: